LawnGnome/c-sdk/examples/README.md

 variables are unset.

-The examples in this directory presume that the locations of libnewrelic.h and libnewrelic.a are one level above this example directory.
+The examples in this directory presume that the locations of libnewrelic.h and libnewrelic.a are one level above this `examples` directory.
 If that is not the case, take care to set the following values in `Makefile` appropriately:

 ```